Pjmuthu51/CDCstuff/flex protocol UPDATED/Flex protocol.md

     NOTE: This is not a recommended stopping point in the procedure and it is recommended to proceed to the washing steps after samples have reached 10°C.

-6. While samples are incubating, thaw EPM on ice and thaw indices at room temperature.
+5. While samples are incubating, thaw EPM on ice and thaw indices at room temperature.

-7. Aliquot 105 μl of TWB into three wells per samples in a PCR plate.

-8. After incubation, remove from thermal cycler, quick spin the plate, remove microseal, and place on a magnet for 3 minutes until solution is clear (or until beads form a tight pellet).
+6. After incubation, remove from thermal cycler, quick spin the plate, remove microseal, and place on a magnet for 3 minutes until solution is clear (or until beads form a tight pellet).

-9. Using a multichannel pipette set at 100 μl, remove and discard supernatant.
+7. Using a multichannel pipette set at 100 μl, remove and discard supernatant.

-10. Complete steps **A** - **D** below two times:
+8. Complete steps **A** - **D** below two times:

         A. Remove the sample plate from the magnetic stand and add 100 μl TWB directly onto the beads.